mkdirlove/pisowifi-ssh-bruter/README.md

  Step 3.
 Enter the gateway IP of the AP ex. `10.0.0.1` and press Enter.
 ```
 ```
  Step 4.
-Enter number 1 to attack using NMAP.
+Enter number 1 and press Enter to start bruteforce attack.
 ```
 ```
  Step 5.
 Enter the gateway IP of the AP ex. `10.0.0.1` and press Enter.